Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: Experimental Evaluation

 \subsection{Experiment Setup}

-In the evaluation, the MEC system was implemented using PyTorch.
+In the evaluation, we built a simulated MEC system for Federated Learning as a complete software package.
+The MEC system was established with simulated parties (i.e., the cloud, edge nodes and end devices) that comprise the three-layer architecture.
+On-device training in the FL process was implemented using the PyTorch framework.
 Each group of end devices (clients) are managed by and connected to an edge node via wireless channels, which forms a region, whilst the edge nodes and the cloud are connected through high-speed Ethernet.
 All the clients and their local network are implemented as being unreliable in the simulated MEC system.
 The drop-out probability of client $k$ is set as $dr_k$, which follows a Gaussian distribution (see Table \ref{tab:exp_setup}) with its mean value set to $\mathbb{E}[dr]$.
 For client $k$, the relation between its no-abort probability $P_k$ and its drop-out probability is: $P_k = 1 - dr_k$.

 We evaluated HybridFL in two machine learning tasks: \textit{Aerofoil} (Task 1) and \textit{MNIST} (Task 2).
 For the tasks we configured different MEC environments to test the performance of HybridFL with different scale of end devices and edge nodes on different data distribution.
 The size of data partitions in each end device in Task 1 follows the Gaussian distribution while in Task 2, we set it to be non-IID by assigning the samples of class $y_i$, by a probability of 0.75, to the clients with indices $k\equiv y_i$ (mod 10).